 Storage Instructions for Vegan Schnitzel Cutlets

-Tofu Schnitzel can be stored in the refrigerator for up to 3 days.
-To store it, simply place the cooked schnitzels in an airtight container and keep them in the refrigerator.
-You can reheat in an airfryer or oven to get that crispy texture on the crumb, or if you’re not fussed, simply microwave them to reheat.
+Store Tofu Schnitzel in the refrigerator for up to 3 days.
+Place the cooked schnitzels in an airtight container and keep them in the refrigerator.
+You can reheat them in an air fryer or oven to get that crispy texture on the crumb, or if you’re not fussed, microwave them to reheat.

-These tofu schnittys are also great for meal prep!
-Freeze them after they have been breaded but before they have been cooked.
+These tofu schnitzels are also great for meal prep!
+You can freeze them after breading but before cooking.
 Place the crumbed schnitzels on a baking sheet lined with parchment paper and freeze them for 1-2 hours.
 Once they have frozen, transfer them to an airtight freezer bag or container.
 Freezing this way stops them from sticking together.
-When you’re ready to eat them, simply thaw and cook following the regular cooking instructions from point 7 onwards in the recipe card below.
+When you’re ready to eat them, thaw and cook following the regular cooking instructions from point 7 onwards in the recipe card below.

 FAQs

-Vegan schnitzel can be made from a variety of ingredients, including seitan, mushrooms, and jackfruit.
+Vegan schnitzel can be made from various ingredients, including seitan, mushrooms, and jackfruit.
 This particular tofu schnitzel recipe uses extra-firm tofu as the main ingredient.

-Aquafaba, which is the liquid from a can of chickpeas, is used in place of eggs in this tofu schnitzel recipe.
+Aquafaba, the liquid from a can of chickpeas, is used in this tofu schnitzel recipe.
 The consistency of aquafaba is similar to egg whites and helps the crumb coating stick to the tofu.

 Aquafaba is a popular alternative to eggs for breading in vegan cooking.
-The term “aquafaba” comes from combining “aqua”, meaning water, and “faba”, meaning beans.
+The term “aquafaba” comes from combining “aqua,” meaning water, and “fab,” meaning beans.
 The liquid from a can of chickpeas works as a binder and helps the crumb coating adhere to the food being breaded.

 Yes!
-To make this recipe gluten free, simply use tamari or coconut aminos as an alternative to soy sauce and use gluten free breadcrumbs.
+To make this recipe gluten-free, use tamari or coconut aminos as an alternative to soy sauce and gluten-free breadcrumbs.

 Ingredients